nushell/nushell.github.io/book/standard_library.md

 ## Disabling the Standard Library

-To disable the standard library, you can start using:
+To disable the standard library, you can start Nushell using:

 ```nu
 nu --no-std-lib